Debbie Hecht: MY STORY

 - Served as a board member and secretary for 4 years with the Hawaii Pacific Parks Association (HPPA) and served on the committee to re-write the bylaws for that group.
 HPPA is the non-profit that runs the bookstores at the National Parks in the state of Hawaii, and makes grants with the proceeds that provide funding for interpretive staff salaries and National Parks projects.

-- Worked as a member of the League of Women Voters to re-write the Initiative and Referendum Article that was approved by voters and is part of the Hawaii County Charter.
+- Worked as a member of the League of Women Voters to re-write the Initiative and Referendum Article that was approved by voters and is part of the Hawaii County Code.

 - Wrote the by-laws and was the founder of the Kona Community Tennis Association in Kona.

-- Helped to write the by-laws for the West Hawaii Unitarian Universalists and is a founding member.
+- Collaborated to write the by-laws for the West Hawaii Unitarian Universalists and is a founding member.

 - I was then elected chair of the Steering Committee for the San Diego Chapter of the Sierra Club and served for 2 years from February of 2014 to January of 2016 to take over when the chapter was suspended.

-- I resigned after 2 years in frustration over lack of priorities, decisions on employees and budgets.
+- I resigned after 2 years in frustration over lack of priorities, lack of support from National, decisions on employees and budgets.

-- Directed the effort at the Unitarian Universalists Fellowship of San Dieguito to convert to an all-solar campus and wrote the Kitchen Guidelines to eliminate waste and reduce recycling.
+- Directed the effort at the Unitarian Universalists Fellowship of San Dieguito, Solana Beach to convert to an all-solar campus and wrote the Kitchen Guidelines to eliminate waste and reduce recycling.

 - Appointed to the Sustainability Advisory Board for Del Mar working on water sustainability, recycling and transportation.

-- Working with neighbors to protect Scripps Bluff Preserve near Dog Beach in Del Mar, CA.
+- Worked with neighbors to protect Scripps Bluff Preserve near Dog Beach in Del Mar, CA. Measure G was soundly defeated 60% -40% in March of 2020.